omrivardi/surf-report-assistant/README.md

 This is a personal side project that aims to automate surf check in Herzliya.

+The project is using dialogflow and aws lambda for fullfilments

 Te project should integrate with google assistant and response for the following command:

 ## Check the surf